 Osprey FlapJack Courier

-The Flapjack features more pockets and organizational features than most products in this review, which is in line with Osprey's style.
+The FlapJack boasts more pockets and organizational features than most products in this review, which is in line with Osprey's style.
 If you like having organizational features and pockets, this is one of the best.
 It is a great all-rounder, also proving to be quite rugged and weatherproof for a variety of commuting or travel situations.
-This bag balanced its performance well across our metrics, and follows closely after the Patagonia Black Hole, with only a couple of points docked for a pocket that didn't quite work for us, and a comfort feature that could be improved.
-Note that the Flapjack Backpack is our Editors' Choice laptop backpack and might be a better option for you.
+In a world where models cost up to $300, this bag is affordable without skipping a single performance beat.

-Read full review: Osprey FlapJack Courier
+Read review: Osprey FlapJack Courier

 Best Buy for a Tight Budget